LPGA Tournament of Champions: Pro Division

 Note: 2020 tournament extended to five days because of darkness.

 Celebrities and amateurs

 During the Pro-Am tournament that is held earlier in the week, the top amateur golfers are invited to participate in the main tournament.

-For both amateurs and celebrities, the golfers play a modified Stableford system, although the LPGA and organisers chose to base scores on double bogey instead of par.
+For both amateurs and celebrities, the golfers play a modified Stableford system, with maximum score of two strokes over par.
+Scores are based on the maximum score (zero).
+Under Rule 21 of the Rules of Golf, the player's hole ends when he has reached maximum score even if he did not finish the hole.

 Note: The celebrity tournament is regarded as a continuation of the Diamond Resorts Invitational celebrity division.